|Tec 4 Joseph Stanley

-In the late summer of 1941, Joseph took part in maneuvers in Louisiana.
+In the late summer of 1941, Joseph took part in maneuvers in Louisiana from September 1 through 30.
 His job was to make sure the tankers were fed.
 It was after the maneuvers that the members of the 192nd were informed they were going to remain behind at Camp Polk instead of returning to Ft.
 Knox.
 None of the men had any idea why this was being done.
 It was on the side of a hill that they learned they were being sent overseas as part of Operation PLUM.
 Joseph received leave, returned to Kentucky, and married Katie.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.

-All morning long, the sky was filled with American planes.
+All morning long, the sky was filled with American planes that had taken off at 8:30 that morning.
 At noon, all the planes landed and the pilots went to lunch.
+The planes were lined up in a straight line outside the mess hall.
 At 12:45 planes approached the airfield from the north.
 The tankers on duty at the airfield counted 54 planes.
 When bombs began exploding, the men knew the planes were Japanese.
-After the attack the 192nd remained at Ft.
-Stotsenburg for almost two weeks.
-They were than sent to the Lingayen Gulf area where the Japanese had landed.
-After arriving in the Philippine Islands, Joseph and his battalion, were housed in tents along the main road between Fort Stotsenburg and Clark Airfield.
-This was because their barracks were still under construction.

 The night of April 8, 1942, the night before Bataan officially surrendered to the Japanese, Joseph was among B Company members who escaped to Corregidor.
 Joe and the other members of the 192nd made their way along the east coast of Bataan.
 They found a cave with a boat in it.
 At the point of a gun, they convinced the boat's owner to take them to Corregidor.